Who killed Joseph Smith?

 15 Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.

 Think about that verse for a minute.
-Most of us just focus on the first part and think, “Oh, of course there are false prophets, I’d easily be able to spot them.”
+Most of us just focus on the first part and think, “Oh, of course, there are false prophets, I’d easily be able to spot them.”
 Some of you are probably thinking that many of my essays fit that category as well. 😏 But just take a look at the rest of that verse.
-These people have all the appearance of being a “sheep” and of wearing all the outward signs and actions of being a follower and disciple of Christ.
+These people have all the appearance of being a “sheep” and wearing all the outward signs and actions of being a follower and disciple of Christ.
 We would then assume they are humble and have good intentions.
 Christ ends that verse with the description of a ravening wolf, which gives us a very clear depiction of who these people really are.
 Their intent is to harm, maim, or kill, be that in a physical and/or spiritual capacity.

 If this theory that Justin presents is true, then it surely would be a fulfillment of several prophecies.
 The first comes from the Savior himself, as he is speaking to the Gentiles, which most certainly includes the Gentile (LDS) church.
 In 3 Nephi 16:15, the Lord refers to these people as “salt that has lost its savor.”
 In Jewish tradition, salt is often associated with covenants and the Lord’s covenant people.
 He then tells us why they have lost their savor.
 (3 Nephi 16:10)